Second Nature logo

 Zepbound and Wegovy are weight-loss injections for adults living with obesity alongside diet and lifestyle changes.

 Wegovy is manufactured by Novo Nordisk, while Zepbound is by Eli Lilly.
-The active ingredient in Zepbound is tirzepatide, and semaglutide in Wegovy.
+The drug in Zepbound is tirzepatide, and semaglutide in Wegovy.

 Based on data from randomised controlled trials, Zepbound appears to lead to more weight loss than Wegovy.